eternalamit5/Basics-Of-Embedded-C/README.md

 # Basics-Of-Embedded-C

-The motivation of the tutorial is to help the students build their Embedded C Skills from the root level.
+The motivation of the tutorial is to help the students build their Embedded C Skills right from the root level by carrying hands-on practice.